gorenje/rippenstein/works/slider.md

 What an "average" colour looks like is defined by the colour range of the current colours.
 Gregorius and his Elves didn't spend all that much time coming up with the colour scheme.

-At the bottom there is a graph over the last ten days of sliding activity.
+At the bottom there is a graph of the last ten days of sliding excitement.

 ## Colour blind?